luketollefson/my-site/posts/2022-07-26-unison-elm-web-app.markdown

 # The Elm Frontend

 I won't dive into the Elm code.
 The code isn't nearly as novel as the backend Unison code.
 If you can get through the [Official Elm Guide](https://guide.elm-lang.org/) things should be easy to understand.
-After running the code you will see a the counter's value and buttons to increment and decrement it.
+After running the code you will see the counter's value and buttons to increment and decrement it.

 # Conclusion

-Even this toy example isn't perfect, but I feel like it serves a good introduction to the possibility of using Unison as a backend language.
-Unison is a compelling language and the developer know what they are doing.
-I highly recommend giving the language a shot.
-Also, the compiler itself is written beautiful.
+Even this toy example isn't perfect, but I feel like it serves as a good introduction to the possibility of using Unison as a backend language.
+Unison is compelling, I highly recommend giving it a shot.
+Also, the compiler itself is written beautifully.

 # Dissolving the Frontend-Backend Separation?

 We might be able to reach for something higher than simply a Unison backend.
-I beleive the frontend-backend separation is an arbitrary separation and we should instead express this in a single expression.
-I'm not the only one who thinks this, [Hyperfiddle](https://www.hyperfiddle.net/) seems like the best relization of this idea, and [this blog post goes into the philosphy of this](https://hyperfiddle.notion.site/Reactive-Clojure-You-don-t-need-a-web-framework-you-need-a-web-language-44b5bfa526be4af282863f34fa1cfffc).
+I believe the frontend-backend separation is arbitrary and we should instead express this in a single expression.
+I'm not the only one who thinks this, [Hyperfiddle](https://www.hyperfiddle.net/) seems like the best realization of this idea, and [this blog post goes into the philosophy of Hyperfiddle](https://hyperfiddle.notion.site/Reactive-Clojure-You-don-t-need-a-web-framework-you-need-a-web-language-44b5bfa526be4af282863f34fa1cfffc).

-I'm also have my own thing going on here in Haskell called [`handshake`](https://github.com/luketollefson/handshake) to model client-server relationships.
+I also have my own thing going on here in Haskell called [`handshake`](https://github.com/luketollefson/handshake) to model client-server relationships.
 Unfortunately, I'm unsure if you can send higher-order functions over a wire in Haskell, this is where Unison shines.
 We'll see where my thing goes.

 If Unison compiled to JS we might be able to dissolve the frontend-backend separation and write everything in Unison—who knows.